 - illegal substances

 - your car – unless you live at Glenside Campus or the Hollies and have a valid parking permit.

 What to buy as a group

 If you're going to be sharing with other students, it can be good value – and be good fun – to club together and shop for 'house' items as a group.
 Why not take a look at UniKitOut for all your kitchen needs and more.
-These could either be delivered to your 'house' before you all arrive or if you'd prefer to decide once you've all moved in it can be with you shortly afterwards, plus save 10% with discount code UWE10.
+These could be delivered to your 'house' before you all arrive or you might decide to shop locally once you've all moved in.

 That's things like: